kiwixz/spectrum/README.md

 ## What you need

-An usual development environnement (a C compiler, GNU Make, etc) is needed.
+You need an usual development environnement (a C compiler, GNU Make, etc).
 The Makefile use `c99` as an alias for the compiler.
-You need youtube-dl to open URLs.
+You need youtube-dl to download audio from URLs.

 This program also need some libraries:
 - GLEW